-Subject to the PFIC rules discussed below, the gross amount of any distributions YS Biopharma makes to you with respect to its Ordinary Shares (without reduction for any amounts withheld) generally will be includible in a U.S. Holder's gross income as foreign source dividend income on the date of receipt by such U.S. Holder, but only to the extent the distribution is paid out of YS Biopharma's current or accumulated earnings and profits (as determined under U.S. Holder at regular rates and will be taxable to a corporate U.S. Holder at regular rates and will not be eligible for the dividends-received deduction generally allowed to domestic corporations in respect of dividends received from other domestic corporations.
+Subject to the PFIC rules discussed below, the gross amount of any distributions YS Biopharma makes to you with respect to its Ordinary Shares (without reduction for any amounts withheld) generally will be includible in a U.S. Holder's gross income as foreign source dividend income on the date of receipt by such U.S. Holder, but only to the extent the distribution is paid out of YS Biopharma's current or accumulated earnings and profits (as determined under U.S. federal income tax principles).
+Such dividends paid by YS Biopharma will be taxable to a corporate U.S. Holder at regular rates and will not be eligible for the dividends-received deduction generally allowed to domestic corporations in respect of dividends received from other domestic corporations.
 Distributions in excess of such earnings and profits generally will be applied against and reduce (but not below zero) the U.S. Holder's adjusted tax basis in Ordinary